Oakraven79/pavlov_rcon_tcl/README.md

 Step 3.
 Unzip that file where you want.

-Step 4. edit `server.json` and supply the creds for you server
+Step 4. edit `server.json` and supply the credentials for your server

 Step 5. either `run_win.bat` (for windows machines) or run `python main.py` from the `pavlov_rcon_tcl` filder